knaw-huc/textsurf/README.md

 upload/deletion).
 Pass `--writable` to allow writing.
-In that case, the webservice is **NOT** meant to be directly opened up to the internet, as it does not provide any authentication mechanism and can be easily abused as a file hosting service.
+In that case, the webservice is **NOT** meant to be directly opened up to the internet, as it does not provide any authentication mechanism and can be easily abused as a an arbitrary file hosting service.
 Make sure it is behind a firewall or on a private network segment.

 ## FAQ